namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 ```shell
 Words starting with 'ba' found?: true
 ```
+##### How the above code works:
+- Code follows the same strategy as the search however it doesn't check for the end flag since we are just checking for prefix.
+- If all characters in the prefix are found in the successive children nodes, the for loop ends successfully and true is returned at the end.

 #### Autocomplete
 Find all words with a given prefix by traversing the Trie to the end of the prefix and then listing all descendants.